In the 30 years that I’ve been training presenters, the same presentation myths (disguised as tips) have resurfaced time and again.

 Any person, whatever innate talents they may possess (or not), can learn to become a more confident, skilled, and engaging presenter.
 I may never be a world-ranked tennis pro, for example, but I can learn to become a better tennis player.

 It takes coaching, practice, and good preparation.
 But, if I put in the time and am willing to continuously work on improving my skills, I will get better.

 Becoming a better speaker takes work, but anyone willing can do it.

 And, in my 30 years of training, I’ve seen first-hand that the payoff to you, your career, and your audience could be astronomical.

 Anyone in your organization can learn to become a great presenter.
-Here's how: Mandel offers a 2-day intensive, learn-by-doing training program that helps business professionals gain the skills and confidence to present effectively to any audience, in any setting.
-To learn more, check out our flagship presentation training program: Think and Speak for Results™.
+Here’s how: Mandel offers a 2-day intensive, learn-by-doing training program that helps business professionals gain the skills and confidence to present effectively to any audience, in any setting.
+To learn more, check out our flagship presentation training program: The Extraordinary Presenter™.